Christian Juttner

-Christian Juttner (born May 20, 1964) is a former American film and television actor.
-He began his career as a child actor and is best known for his roles in the 1978 films Return from Witch Mountain and I Wanna Hold Your Hand.
+Christian John Juttner (May 20, 1964 – November 29, 2024) was an American film and television actor.
+He began his career as a child actor and was best known for his roles in the 1978 films Return from Witch Mountain and I Wanna Hold Your Hand.

 Life and career

-Juttner was born on May 20, 1964 in Los Angeles, California.
+Juttner was born in Pomona, California, on May 20, 1964.
 While known for his roles in a few Disney films, Juttner also appeared in many television shows throughout the 1970s including Bewitched, Ironside, Emergency!, The Bionic Woman, Wonder Woman, ABC Afterschool Specials, Lou Grant, Trapper John, M.D. and Alice.

 He appeared in several other films including Return from Witch Mountain, I Wanna Hold Your Hand and The Swarm.

-Since retiring from acting, Juttner has been working as a construction contractor.
+Juttner and his ex-wife, Ann, had three children.
+After retiring from acting, Juttner lived in Saint Croix, where he and his father owned a glassworks business.
+He later started his own glassworks business in Santa Clarita, California.
+Juttner died at his home in Yucca Valley, California, on November 29, 2024, at the age of 60.